 Treatment for Hair Loss

-There are medications that can be used to treat hair loss.
-Minoxidil is one of the medications that you can use to treat hair loss.
+There are medications that can be used to treat hairs loss.
+Minoxidil is one of the medications that you can use to treat hairs loss.
 It was originally developed to treat high blood pressure.
 It is important to note that Minoxidil can take anywhere from six months to 12 months to work.
 Your hair may not fully grow back.

 Minoxidil is a safe medication.
 However, it can cause some side effects.
 It can cause skin irritation.
 Some women may experience hair growth on their forehead and cheeks.